lume/lume/packages/lume/docs/README.md

   <a href="//github.com/lume/lume">Source</a>
 </h3>

-Lume gives you general-purpose HTML Elements for defining 2D or 3D scenes rendered with CSS3D, WebGL, or both mixed together.
+LUME gives you general-purpose HTML Elements for defining 2D or 3D scenes rendered with CSS3D, WebGL, or both mixed together.

-Lume's "mixed mode" let's us combine traditional HTML elements styled with CSS with new elements that render with WebGL, which means we can render both traditional HTML content and 3D models together in the same 3D space, with lighting and shadow effects on both.
+LUME's "mixed mode" let's us combine traditional HTML elements styled with CSS with new elements that render with WebGL, which means we can render both traditional HTML content and 3D models together in the same 3D space, with lighting and shadow effects on both.